 Test your putting skills with mini golf

-A round of mini-golf fires up some friendly family competition and can get even the littlest players some well-deserved bragging rights.
-There are two major ones on the Point Pleasant Boardwalk with courses appealing to both beginners and pros.
-Discover Castaway Cove on the upper part, where the legend says the Wheeler family was shipwrecked and used the remains of their ship to create two fun mini golf adventures.
-The most challenging course takes you through waterfalls and caves, and when you discover the Crow’s nest at the top of the cove, you’ll be rewarded with amazing views.
+A round of mini-golf fires up friendly family competition and can get even the littlest players well-deserved bragging rights.
+There are two major ones on the Point Pleasant Boardwalk, with courses appealing to beginners and pros.
+Discover Castaway Cove on the upper part, where the legend says the Wheeler family was shipwrecked and used the remains of their ship to create two fun mini-golf adventures.
+The most challenging course takes you through waterfalls and caves, and when you discover the crow’s nest at the top of the cove, you’ll be rewarded with amazing views.
 Down the boards, the Lighthouse Point Mini Golf course is on the southern end of Jenkinson’s Boardwalk, with a lighthouse and two 18-hole courses that offer lots of land-themed fun to play on.

 Explore the quaint town of Point Pleasant Beach

 Off the boardwalk, downtown Point Pleasant Beach is full of interesting shops and eateries.
 Find something unique at Stella e Luna or stock up on beach day essentials at Bain’s Point Hardware.
 For seafood specialties, grab a table at The Patio Bar, The Shrimp Box, or The Wharfside—these are all fantastic options offering lobster and local catch and sometimes live music.
 Or, if you’re thinking of a sunset picnic (yes, please), head to the OG Jersey Mike’s subs or the famous Joe Leone’s Italian Specialities & Catering for a true on-the-beach feast.